How to Connect Software Without APIs

 APIs are expensive to build and maintain.
 Not every organization has the engineering capacity or business incentive to expose their data programmatically.
 Some systems are decades old and were built in eras before APIs were standard.
 Others simply don't prioritize developer access as part of their business model.

 This means many critical data sources remain accessible only through their front-end interfaces — the same pages a human user would interact with.
+Automation tools can interact with these pages in the same way as a user, often handling forms and navigating JavaScript-driven content to extract or submit data.

 Option 1: Wait for an Official API